Gender diversity: More women in leadership is better for business

 The financial gain is significant - so why are we not there?

-Adrienne Miller, acting CEO for Diversity Works said We need to look carefully at the whole employee life cycle and see whether it operates fairly for all.
+Adrienne Miller, acting CEO for Diversity Works, said the whole employee life cycle needed to be looked at carefully to see whether it operated fairly for all.

 "We've still got some legacies from the 1950s driving our workplaces," Miller said.